-What Is a Partnership?
-How Does It Work?
+What Is a Business Partnership?

-What is a Business Partnership?
+What Is a Business Partnership?

 Types of Partners in a Partnership